jokob-sk/NetAlertX/README.md

   - Only one scan cycle
   - Modified scanmethod.
 If you want to go back to the original method comment line 459 and uncomment line 462 in ~/pialert/back/pialert.py
   - Because of the modified scan, the extended scan parameters in the configuration file do not work.
 For this reason they were removed.
+  - The Backend has the additional option cleanup.

 ## How it works
 The system continuously scans the network for: